 Eggs: Our certified organic eggs are available through various Bay Area markets.
 The suggested retail price is $8 per dozen.
 This price reflects the extremely high cost of the organic feed that we use to supplement the hens’ “salad bar” and because of the labor involved with truly free-range eggs on a small-scale farm like ours.
 (The eggs must hand-collected and hand-washed, and we lose chickens regularly to predators like hawks.)
 You will be amazed at our eggs’ bright yellow yolks, reflecting higher levels of beneficial Omega-3 fatty acids from being raised on grass, and their rich eggy taste.

 Poultry: We raise chickens and occasionally turkeys primarily for our CSA.
-They come with their feet, head, gizzard, liver, and heart.
-Our roasting birds (not available in winter) are $6.50 per lb. and average 4-5 lbs. each dressed.
+They usually come with their feet and head.
+Our roasting birds (not available in winter) and average 4-5 lbs. each dressed.
 Again, this reflects the high cost of organic feed and the labor involved with doing things right, such as moving chickens to fresh pasture.
-In the fall we also offer stewing chickens — spent laying hens — for $4.75 per lb.; they average 2.5 to 4 pounds.
+In the fall we also offer stewing chickens — spent laying hens; they average 2.5 to 4 pounds.

 Farmers markets and restaurants: We also occasionally send our cows and hogs to USDA- or state-inspected slaughterhouses and sell that meat to restaurants and farmers markets*.